What are Economies of Scope?

 1. Flexible Manufacturing

-Flexible manufacturing exists if multiple products can be produced using the same manufacturing systems and inputs – for example, using the same preparation and storage facilities when making hamburgers and fries, as opposed using to separate facilities.
+Flexible manufacturing exists if multiple products can be produced using the same manufacturing systems and inputs – for example, using the same preparation and storage facilities when making hamburgers and fries, as opposed to using two separate facilities.

 2. Related Diversification